That knows the world won't be missing me

 Back in the early days of RevelationZ Magazine, this was one of the very first promos I received.
 Giving about 30 promos a quick listen to distribute among the staff members, I was instantly intrigued by In Therapy and kept it for myself.
 I gave it a glowing review a few weeks later after some serious listening sessions.
 This was back in 2002.
 Since then In Therapy has stayed relevant in my life and I have often given it a listen, always with a special feeling creeping in.
 Never Learn and Contact Point have become staples of my favorite songs playlist as well.
 The album holds up and here, twelve years later, it is just as good as I discovered then.

-Clearly this album is a case of not judging by appearances, since the cover is butt ugly (Supposedly it's lead singer Alan, sorry dude).
-Give In Therapy a chance though and you will find it creeping up on you in a subtle way, until the cover makes sense.
+Clearly this album is a case of not judging by appearances, but give In Therapy a chance and you will find it creeping up on you in a subtle way, until the cover makes sense.
 What is on display here is excellent melodic, moody rock music with an atmosphere that sometimes reminds me of movies like Cruel Intentions and Dead Poets Society.
 Thine are able to create music with a very melancholic atmosphere and do it in their very own style.
 I find the album and atmosphere strangely uplifting because, to me, it holds so much conviction and life.
 The lyrics underline the melancholic atmosphere perfectly, while the music is an often contrasting element.

 Best Kept Secret opens in an "in your face"-way and lays the groundwork for the great atmosphere that runs through the album.
 The layered vocals in the opening verse really bring out the atmosphere.
 This trick is used often throughout the album to great effect.
 Its follow-up, Feel, has a strong drive.
 I love the way the drums lay a base foundation with bass and guitar adding an intricate layer on top.
 The drums are guiding the music, while the guitar seems to give them a soft embrace.
 Utterly melodic in a roundabout, jump-inducing sort of way.
 Check out the nice guitar effect in the verses when you listen really close.
 Feel is a rather fantastic song.